 In LA, a young woman is helping others not to be sad.
 A professional live-streamer, she has moved into a concrete box and lives a reality built only from the stories that people send her.
 She is paid to perform other people’s pain, but not sure what to do with her own.
 Tomorrow, she resolves, she will leave her box and eat a steak.

-In La Tijera, we aimed to capture a particular type of alienation produced by the temporary labour market and gig economy, where the screen plays an increasingly important role in every aspect of life.
+La Tijera, aims to capture a particular type of alienation produced by the temporary labour market and gig economy, where the screen plays an increasingly important role in every aspect of life.
+The screen is a source of income.
 The screen is a friend.
-The screen is a source of income.
-The screen is a connection to reality we don’t fully believe in.
+The screen is a connection to a distended reality, bloated and full of shit.
+But unfortunately, the screen is also beautiful.

-The characters in La Tijera live in their own individual genres, like they’ve stepped out of their own personal TV shows; they don’t seem to have any shared sense of reality.
+The characters in La Tijera live in their own individual genres, they don’t seem to have any shared sense of space and time.
 These fractured identities are brought together as a way of investigating the disorienting and ultimately disappointing quality of ‘phone-life’.

 LA TIJERA COPYRIGHT © MMXIX WARDROP AND OUNANIAN